 - Ground beef

-It was once erroneously believed that intestinal bacteria are a major contributor to vitamin K status.
+It was once erroneously believed that intestinal bacteria played a major role in supplying the body with this vitamin.
 However, the majority of evidence contradicts this view.
-Most of the vitamin K2 produced in the intestine are embedded within bacterial membranes and not available for absorption.
+Most of the K2 produced in the intestine is embedded within bacterial membranes and not available for absorption.
 Thus, intestinal production of K2 likely makes only a small contribution to vitamin K status.
-(Unden & Bongaerts, 1997, pp. 217-234)
+(6)

-On the other hand, fermented foods, however, such as sauerkraut, cheese and natto (a soy dish popular in Japan), contain substantial amounts of vitamin K2.
+Fermented foods, however, such as sauerkraut, cheese, and natto, contain substantial amounts of vitamin K2.
 Natto contains the highest concentration of K2 of any food measured; nearly all of it is present as MK-7, which research has shown to be a highly effective form.
-A recent study demonstrated that MK-7 increased the percentage of osteocalcin in humans three times more powerfully than did vitamin K1.
-(Schurgers & Vermeer, 2000, pp. 298-307)
+One study demonstrated that MK-7 increased the percentage of osteocalcin in humans three times more powerfully than did vitamin K1.
+(7)

 It is important to note that commercial butter is not a significantly high source of vitamin K2.
-Dr. Weston A. Price, who was the first to elucidate the role of vitamin K2 in human health (though he called it “Activator X” at the time) analyzed over 20,000 samples of butter sent to him from various parts of the world.
-As mentioned previously in this paper, he found that the Activator X concentration varied 50-fold.
-Animals grazing on vitamin K-rich cereal grasses, especially wheat grass, and alfalfa in a lush green state of growth produced fat with the highest amounts of Activator X, but the soil in which the pasture was grown also influenced the quality of the butter.
-It was only the vitamin-rich butter grown in three feet or more of healthy top soil that had such dramatic curing properties when combined with cod liver oil in Dr. Price’s experiments and clinical practice.
+Dr. Weston A. Price, who was the first to elucidate the role of vitamin K2 in human health (though he called it “Activator X” at the time), analyzed over 20,000 samples of butter sent to him from various parts of the world.
+(8) He found that the Activator X concentration varied 50-fold.
+Animals grazing on vitamin K-rich cereal grasses—especially wheatgrass and alfalfa in a lush green state of growth—produced fat with the highest amounts of Activator X, but the soil in which the pasture was grown also influenced the quality of the butter.
+It was only the vitamin-rich butter grown in three feet or more of healthy topsoil that showed dramatic curing properties when combined with cod liver oil in Dr. Price’s experiments and clinical practice.

 Therefore, vitamin K2 levels will not be high in butter from grain-fed cows raised in confinement feedlots.
 Since the overwhelming majority of butter sold in the U.S. comes from such feedlots, butter is not a significant source of K2 in the diet for most people.
 This is yet another argument for obtaining raw butter from cows raised on green pasture.

-New research which expands our understanding of the many important roles of vitamin K2 is being published at a rapid pace.
+New research that expands our understanding of the many important roles of vitamin K2 is being published at a rapid pace.
 Yet it is already clear that vitamin K2 is an important nutrient for human health—and one of the most poorly understood by medical authorities and the general public.